-Queen's University Belfast welcomes students from all over the world.
+Queen's University Belfast welcomes students from Jordan and from all over the world.
 We have 17,000 students from over 80 countries, 3,500 staff and 100,000 graduates worldwide.
 We're one of the UK's leading universities with a heritage dating back over 150 years.

 UK Upper Second-Class Honours (2:1)

 A four-year Bachelor degree awarded by a recognised University, with an average of 70% or GPA 3.0/4.

 A four-year Bachelor degree awarded by a recognised University, with an average of 65% or GPA 2.8/4.

 When submitting your application, please ensure that you upload copies of official transcripts for completed programmes as well as those currently in progress.
 Degree award certificates for programmes already complete should also be provided.

 Sometimes, it may be possible to exercise flexibility in the case of applicants who have completed their degree with slightly lower grades than those outlined in their offer letter.
 In these cases, the decision will be at the discretion of the Academic Selector.

 On completion of your degree, please forward a copy of your official transcript and award certificate to email@example.com confirm the award of your qualification and the overall grade.
 Unfortunately we cannot advise you further until we receive this documentation.